Beckwith Company: The Beckwith edition of the Protocols of the Elders of Zion

 The meaning of the lead title is the expression, "Praemonitus praemunitus," a Latin saying which means "forewarned is forearmed."
 The anonymous editor of this edition was Harris A. Houghton.
 The translation was by his personal assistant Miss de Bogory and former Russian General G. J. Sosnowsky.

 The pseudonym under which this imprint was published, "Peter Beckwith," is believed to be Harris A. Houghton, suggesting further that "The Beckwith Company" was merely a front for Houghton to get his new translation of The Protocols of the Elders of Zion published.
 This publishing entity was a front created specifically in order to provide a publishing company willing and able to publish and distribute the Protocols.
 Support and/or financing for this publication came is believed to have come from the American Defense Society.

 Other books published by Beckwith

 There are fewer than half a dozen imprints associated with the "Beckwith" label in libraries.
-One title is particularly interesting, and for several reasons.
-It is the following:

-The author, Nesta H. Webster is a recognized antisemite, and she herself was involved in the promotion of the Protocols of Zion.
+The author, Nesta H. Webster, is said to have been involved in the promotion of the Protocols of Zion.

-There is another known work by this entity, namely, Sales Letters for Salesmen.
+Another known work by this entity is Sales Letters for Salesmen.
 But publisher is located in Dowagiac, Mich.
 The publisher is styled "The Beckwith Company" and the copyright year is given as 1922.
-The author is given as Edward G. Weir.
+The author provided is Edward G. Weir.